I’m so excited to share be continuing this series. I think this series is really going to help you party curly hair!

 1. Don’t brush your curly hair.
-There are a couple reasons for this.
+There are a couple of reasons for this.
 First of all, the dryness of curly hair makes it more prone to breakage.
-Also there is a propensity to frizz up.
+Also, there is a propensity to frizz up.
 We don’t like frizzies.
-You can use a wide tooth comb in the shower when your hair is full of conditioner.
+You can use a wide-tooth comb in the shower when your hair is full of conditioner.
 Never brush your hair when it is drying.

 There are 2 basic routines I follow for my hair.